 FILE STRUCTURE AND CONTENT

-The 2016-17 Work-Related Training and Adult Learning (WRTAL) survey TableBuilder is structured as a single person level file.
-This person level includes general demographic information about each survey respondent such as their age, sex, country of birth and labour force status, as well as details about their recent education and training activities.
+The underlying format of the 2013 Survey of Education and Work (SEW) TableBuilder file is structured as a single person level.
+This person level contains general demographic information about each survey respondent such as their age, sex, country of birth and labour force status as well details about their qualifications and other recent educational activity.

 When tabulating data from TableBuilder, person weights are automatically applied to the underlying sample counts to provide the survey's population estimates.

-The data items included in the 2016-17 WRTAL TableBuilder are grouped under broad headings and subheadings as shown in the image below.
+The data items included in the 2013 SEW TableBuilder are grouped under the following broad headings and subheadings.
 A complete data item list can be accessed from the Downloads page.

 Not Applicable Categories